speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/EC_Species.md

 ***Keen Sight.*** Through use of infrared vision, you have advantage on Wisdom (Perception) checks that rely on sight.

-***Reader of Hearts.*** Through identifying subtle variations in a target’s body heat, the Gran are able to better understand their emotions and intentions.
+***Reader of Hearts.*** Through identifying subtle variations in a targetï¿½s body heat, the Gran are able to better understand their emotions and intentions.
 You are proficient in the Insight skill.

 ***Toughness.*** Your hit point maximum increases by 1, and it increases by 1 every time you gain a level.